The Regional Support Groups are run by volunteers and some of them are supported and facilitated by healthcare professionals.

 If you would like more information, please email Michelle Byrne at firstname.lastname@example.org.

-If you would like to find out more about the meeting, please contact Rachelle by email email@example.com.
+If you would like to find out more, please contact Les Griffiths by email email@example.com.

 Nottingham: This group of carers of children with eczema and healthcare professionals was set up to offer support and information on an informal basis.
 The group meets infrequently, responding to local need as appropriate.